Mental Health at University: Facts, Warning Signs and Immediate Help

 What's the difference between psychological counseling and psychotherapy?

 Psychological counseling supports people with psychological burdens who don't have or need a clinical diagnosis.
-Psychotherapy treats mental illness and requires a diagnosis.
-Counseling is accessible immediately; therapy takes an average of 142 days to access.
+Psychotherapy is for people with mental illness.
+The psychotherapeutic consultation (up to 6 short sessions, covered by public insurance) is accessible without a diagnosis and serves as an initial assessment.
+Long-term therapy (guideline-based psychotherapy) requires a diagnosis and takes an average of 142 days to start.
 More detail: Psychological Counseling vs. Psychotherapy.

 What does psychological counseling cost for students?